vitorm04/docs.pt-br/docs/visual-basic/programming-guide/language-features/xml/how-to-access-xml-descendant-elements.md

 ## <a name="compiling-the-code"></a>Compilando o código
  Este exemplo requer:

-- Uma referência para o <xref:System.Xml.Linq> namespace.
+- A reference to the <xref:System.Xml.Linq> namespace.

 ## <a name="see-also"></a>Consulte também